-Portia Antonia Alexis is a consumer business analyst, economist and mathematician, and a member of the economics department at The London School of Economics.
+Portia Antonia Alexis is a neuroeconomist and consumer goods analyst specialising in the luxury and beauty sector.
 Following the publication of a recent research paper entitled ‘The Global Elite,’ the McKinsey alumnus speaks to LUX about how populism is just another form of protection for ingrained elites, why more women will become entrepreneurs, and how self-made billionaires are not always what they seem

 LUX: Recent elections in the US, UK and elsewhere have returned a populist message.
 Yet US President Donald Trump and UK PM Boris Johnson are part of the elite themselves, and their elections are benefitting the elite more than anyone else.
 How can this be?